Creating SMART Goals to Find an Internship

-To create S.M.A.R.T. goals, you must first write down your goals and evaluate them to make sure they are specific and achievable.
-You will then follow the S.M.A.R.T. goal process as outlined below.
+To create SMART goals, you must first write down your goals and evaluate them to make sure they are Specific, Measurable, Attainable, Realistic, and Time-bound.
+You will then follow the SMART goal process as outlined below.

-For example, say if you want to get an internship for this summer you can make your goal(s) specific by answering the following questions:
+For example, if you want to get an internship for this summer, you can make your goal(s) specific by answering the following questions: